xcore/sc_ethernet/doc/ethernet/api.rst

     will be automatically filled in with the MAC address passed to the port during initialization.

-**DISABLE_ETHERNET_PORT_FORWARDING**

-    By defining this preprocessor symbol, the forwarding of packets between ports, when there are multiple ports, is disabled.
-Traffic is only forwarded to the clients.

-Configuration defines for single threaded MII
+Configuration defines for LITE implementation
 ---------------------------------------------

-**MII_NO_RESET**

-    By defining this symbol, the code for resetting the p_mii_resetn port of the :c:func:`miiInitialise` function is removed, saving approximatly 50 bytes of program memory.
-If the application passes *null* into the *p_mii_resetn* parameter, then the designer should consider adding this to *ethernet_conf.h*.

-**MII_NO_SMI_CONFIG**

-    Defining this will remove the configuration of the SMI registers.
-    The SMI ports will still be configured, so that subsequent SMI operations will succeed.
-The code to check for the SMI PHY ID, and set up auto-negotiation of link speed will be removed.
-This saves approximately 200 bytes of program memory.

 Custom Filter Function
 ----------------------

-Every application is required to provide this function.
+For the FULL implementation, every application is required to provide this function.
 It also needs to be prototyped (or defined as an inline definition) in the header file ``mac_custom_filter.h``.